oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_Code_Generator.md

 and should be exported.

+oyranos\_module\_internal.h
+Used for all members of the Module APIs that are not part of any class and should not be exported.

 oyranos\_profile.h
 All declarations that are are part of the Profile API, but not part of a specific class,